Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Scalar and Vector Solutions for General Networks

-The $(1,1)$-$\mathcal{N}_{h,r,h + 1}$ network, $h \geq 3$, is probably the simplest modification of the combination network from all our new networks which exhibit the advantage of vector network coding on scalar network coding with respect to the alphabet size.
-The $(1,1)$-$\mathcal{N}_{h,r,h + 1}$ network consists of the unmodified combination network $\mathcal{N}_{h,r,h}$ with an additional direct link from the source to each receiver.
-In this section, we discuss only the case $h=3$, i.e., the source has three messages (see also Fig.~\ref{fig:comb-net-extra}).
-Given a receiver $R$, it obtains its information from three nodes in the middle layer and the information obtained on the direct link from the source.
+In this subsection, we discuss the case $h=3$, i.e., the source has three messages (see also Fig.~\ref{fig:comb-net-extra}).
+Given a receiver~$R$, it obtains its information from three nodes in the middle layer and from the direct link from the source.
 For the scalar linear solution, each such link has a coding vector of length three.
 The receiver is able to recover the three messages, if its four received vectors span a subspace of dimension three.
-It implies that the three links from the middle layer carry three vectors which span a subspace of $\F_{q_s}^{4}$ whose dimension is at least two.
+This implies that the three links from the middle layer carry three vectors which span a subspace of $\F_{q_s}^{4}$ whose dimension is at least two.
 To ensure that each receiver will receive three vectors which span such a subspace, we have to guarantee that on the links between the source and the nodes of the middle layer, no three links will contain a vector which is contained in the same one-dimensional subspace (two such links can have such vectors).
-Thus, for a scalar linear solution we must have that $r \leq 2\quadbinoms{3}{1} = 2\frac{q_s^3-1}{q_s-1} = 2(q_s^2+q_s+1)$.
+Thus, for a scalar linear solution, we must have that $r \leq 2\quadbinoms{3}{1} = 2\frac{q_s^3-1}{q_s-1} = 2(q_s^2+q_s+1)$.
 Fortunately, a related assignment of the coefficients for the coding vectors of the edges induces a scalar solution with $r=2(q_s^2+q_s+1)$.